Towards chemical accuracy with shallow quantum circuits: A Clifford-based Hamiltonian engineering approach: Theory and Method

 Eq.~\ref{eq:hQ_sim} allows us to simplify the calculation of the reward function $R$ in Eq.~\ref{eq:reward} from the following aspects one by one.
-First, since $\phi_{h'}$ is always real, $Q$ with $\phi_{Q} \neq \pm i$ has no contribution to $g_k$ in Eq.~\ref{eq:g_expression}, and thus can be screened out.
-Second, $s_{kl}=\pm \frac{1}{4}$ is equivalant to $x_{Q_k}=x_{Q_l}$, thus the $\delta_k$ factor in Eq.~\ref{eq:reward} essentially removes repeating $x_Q$ vectors.
-Third, we combine those $h'_l$ with the same $X$ component $x_{h'_l}$ and keep only one of them since $z_P$ does not appear in Eq.~\ref{eq:hQ_sim}.
-Meanwhile, the weights $w_l$ are summed accordingly with the phase information from $\phi_P$ taken into account.
+The first aspect involves screening out terms with zero contributions in the summation in Eq.~\ref{eq:reward}.
+Since $\phi_{h'}$ is always real, $\langle\psi_{\text{HF}}|h'_{l}Q_{k}|\psi_{\text{HF}}\rangle$ in Eq.~\ref{eq:g_expression} has imaginary part only when $Q_k$ has imaginary part.
+Thus, indices $k$ with $\phi_{Q_k} \neq \pm i$ can be dropped in Eq.~\ref{eq:reward} since the corresponding $g_k$ is zero.
+Second, from Eq.~\ref{eq:ovlp}, $s_{kl}=\pm \frac{1}{4}$ is equivalent to $x_{Q_k}=x_{Q_l}$.
+Thus, the $\delta_k$ factor in Eq.~\ref{eq:reward} essentially removes repeating $x_Q$ vectors and in the following we may assume $x_Q$ is unique.
+The third aspect is more for notational simplicity.
+Specifically, we combine those $h'_l$ with the same $x_{h'_l}$ and keep only one of them.
+Meanwhile, the weights $w_l$ are summed accordingly with the phase information from $\phi_{h'_l}$ taken into account.
+This is viable because $z_P$ does not appear in Eq.~\ref{eq:hQ_sim} and $h'_l$ with the same $x_{h'_l}$ has the same $\langle\psi_{\text{HF}}|h'_{l}Q_{k}|\psi_{\text{HF}}\rangle$.
+Consequently, we may also assume $x_{h'}$ is unique.
+The treatment is similar to the Hamiltonian partitioning process in the iQCC algorithm~\cite{ryabinkin2020iterative, ryabinkin2021posteriori}, but simpler due to the stronger $|\psi_{\text{HF}}\rangle = |0\rangle^{\otimes n}$ assumption we have.
 After these operations, $g_k$ and $R$ becomes